 4. Introduce more fruit and veg into your diet

 Evidence consistently shows that a healthy diet can enhance mental well-being.
-Amongst that evidence is a study published last year in Social Science & Medicine, which specifically links eating plenty of fruit and veg to better mental health.
+Amongst that evidence is a study published two years ago in Social Science & Medicine, which specifically links eating plenty of fruit and veg to better mental health.
 Vegetables and fruit contain lots of minerals, vitamins and fibre, which we need to keep us mentally and physically healthy.
 The study found that frequency and quantity are also important, so that leftover Christmas chocolate isn’t going to cut it, I’m afraid.

 5. Exercise regularly